-This appendix provides a preliminary assessment and determination of a 'particular market situation' in relation to hot rolled plate steel (plate steel) in China during the investigation period.
-The following subsections detail the basis of assessment and the tests applied to preliminarily determine the existence of a 'particular market situation' in relation to domestic selling prices of plate steel.
+This appendix provides an assessment and determination of a 'particular market situation' in relation to hot rolled plate steel (plate steel) in China during the investigation period.
+The following subsections detail the basis of assessment and the tests applied to determine the existence of a 'particular market situation' in relation to domestic selling prices of plate steel.

 Subsection two of this appendix provides a brief background and the reasons for the assessment of a 'particular market situation' in the current investigation.
-This subsection also highlights the relevance of positive findings by the Commission in investigation numbers 177 (INV 177), INV 190a and INV 190b (INV 190a and INV 190b hereafter together referred to as INV 190) that a 'particular market situation' existed in relation to domestic sales of hollow structural sections (HSS), galvanised steel and aluminium zinc coated steel.
+This subsection also highlights the relevance of positive findings by the Commission in investigation numbers INV 177 and INV 190a & INV 190b (hereafter together referred to as INV 190) that a 'particular market situation' existed in relation to domestic sales of hollow structural sections (HSS), galvanised steel and aluminium zinc coated steel.